clj love where you live stamp clj love where you live stamp

 For the remaining wall, we just made 3 equal boxes because there wasn’t a feature on that wall.
 I think that’s kind of a good rule of thumb.
 If there’s nothing to feature, then just make them equal!

-Somebody on Instagram pointed out that I'm literally boxing myself into this layout!
+Somebody on Instagram pointed out that I’m literally boxing myself into this layout!
 Does that scare me??
 Frankly, yes haha!
-I'm notoriously known for shifting a room layout on a whim of inspiration, so what if I change my mind?
-I had to remind myself that with or without the box trim, we're already pretty boxed into this layout.
+I’m notoriously known for shifting a room layout on a whim of inspiration, so what if I change my mind?
+I had to remind myself that with or without the box trim, we’re already pretty boxed into this layout.
 The bed has already been moved from the bay window, which is where we originally had it!
-We've ruled that out as a good placement, and we would never put the bed across from the bay window because we like to watch TV in bed!
+We’ve ruled that out as a good placement, and we would never put the bed across from the bay window because we like to watch TV in bed!
 That really leaves this bed placement as the only option, with our TV across from it.
-Plus, Chris and I talked it through 100 times and we felt really good about the room layout before moved forward.
+Plus, Chris and I talked it through 100 times, and we felt really good about the room layout before we moved forward.

 Ready to install!

-Using a 3" block as a spacing guide, we started with the top horizontal base cap, first applying liquid nails, then using the brad nailer.
-Lining up your nails to the studs is best, but if you're installing a vertical piece with no stud, you can install the brad nails at an angle for a more secure fit.
-Once your first piece is in, then you can do your two vertical pieces, first nailing them in, up top where they connect to the first piece.
-Don't nail them fully in until you get your bottom piece in place!
+Using a 3″ block as a spacing guide, we started with the top horizontal base cap, first applying liquid nails, then using the brad nailer.
+Lining up your nails to the studs is best, but if you’re installing a vertical piece with no stud, you can install the brad nails at an angle for a more secure fit.
+Once your first piece is in, you can do your two vertical pieces, first nailing them in, up top where they connect to the first piece.
+Don’t nail them fully in until you get your bottom piece in place!
 This is just a way to ensure they fit super snug and plumb together.
-Once the bottom piece is in, then finish nailing in your vertical pieces as you line them into place.
+Once the bottom piece is in, finish nailing in your vertical pieces as you line them into place.

 Once all the top boxes around the room were in, it was easy to make all the cuts for the horizontal pieces of the remaining boxes.
 Then we installed the middle boxes using the same steps!
-First install the top piece, then nail in the tops of the vertical pieces, then install the bottom piece, and lastly finish nailing in the vertical pieces!
+First, install the top piece, then nail in the tops of the vertical pieces, then install the bottom piece, and lastly, finish nailing in the vertical pieces!

 Do the exact same thing for the bottom boxes!
 After all the boxes are in, we went around with some finishing nails to secure all the corner joints together for some extra peace of mind.